canonical/praecepta/en/index.md

 # Code examples in documentation

-This details how to present code samples in documentation, and how to work around some of the limitations there are in static media when trying to show an interactive behaviour.

-In general *ALL* code samples should be marked as code via whatever markup system is in use.
-In the case of most output, this will normally result in the code:

- - being slightly indented
- - being highlighted in some way
- - appearing in a monospace font

-There are some types of final output which cannot easily reproduce all these elements, but in such cases the best approximation will be made.

-## Markdown styles

-Most of our documentation is generated from Markdown sources.
-There are two relevant conventions to follow:

-### Code blocks

-A code block is enclosed by three backticks and includes the type of code:

-      ```bash
-      maas command do something
-      maas command do something else
-      ```

-The most common types used are: `bash`, `yaml`, `json`, and `no-highlight`.
-The last is like a miscellaneous type.
-It is often used to display command output.

-### Inline code

-Use a backtick to `inline filenames and other literals` like this:

-      Use a backtick to `inline filenames and other literals` like this:

-## General notes

 **DO NOT** use prompt marks (e.g. `$` or `#`) in code samples.
 These cause problems for users who sometimes mistakenly type them in, or who want to copy and paste sections of code.
 They also encourage poor explanation of the code.